CarouselSMS/Clinic/README.md

 A user can text in a keyword to a short or long code and engage in an anonymous conversation with a doctor or nurse.

-Of course, there are many other uses for PC-to-SMS chat.
+There are many other uses for PC-to-SMS chat.

 #### Notes: